itsgud/secret--chamber-chrome-extension/README.md

-# secret--chamber-chrome-extension
+# Dad-Jokes-Chrome-Extension
-It is a chrome extension which display a new Jokes in text format on every click .Made just for testing purposes.
-Updated
+You click on this google chrome extension to get a random Joke every time 😂